Python-Test-Engineer/Python-Test-Engineer/README.md

 - Talks and workshops given at WordCamps, MeetUps and NDC.
 [VIEW SPEAKING](#talks-and-workshops)

-## Currently working as a software tester in Brighton, UK
+## Currently working as a freelancer in Brighton, UK

 ## Connect with me
 - 🌐 https://pytest-cookbook.com